|

 Using the health

-insurance card for treatment
+insurance for treatment

 |